People everywhere deserve better access to reproductive health education.

 Menopause in the workplace (beta)

-Babel is an early stage social enterprise, supported by UnLtd - The Foundation for Social Entrepreneurs with funds from the UK Millennium Commission.
+Babel is an early stage social enterprise, supported by UnLtd - The Foundation for Social Entrepreneurs.

-Our first beta chapter focuses on everything related to menopause.
-Our handbook, Menopause in the Workplace: A Guide for Employers and Managers, provides straightforward checklists and bite-size answers to pressing questions on how to support employees experiencing menopause symptoms.
+A 70-page online guide for employers and managers packed with straightforward checklists, template downloads and bite-size answers to pressing questions on how to support employees experiencing menopause symptoms.

 Current barriers to learning